Macros | |

 Define to determine if code is being built for MIPS 64 bit processors.

-If this define exists, then you are creating code that runs on the MIPS 64 bit line of 64 bit processors.
+If this define exists, then the code runs on the MIPS 64 bit line of 64 bit processors.

 #define BURGER_MRC __MRC__ |